2. MATERIAL ACCOUNTING POLICIES2.1 Statement of Compliance and basis of preparation

 d.
 Investment in subsidiaries

-The Company accounts for it’s investments in subsidiaries at cost less accumulated impairment losses (if any) in its separate financial statements.
+The Company's investments in its subsidiaries are accounted at cost less accumulated impairment losses (if any).

 e.
 Fair value measurement

-The Company measures financial instruments, such as, investments at fair value at each balance sheet date.
+The Company measures financial instruments, such as, investments in mutual funds, at fair value at each balance sheet date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: